-The Company has a long-term rewards ("LTR") plan for certain key employees which provides for compensation-related to growth in certain financial measures over a three-year period (the "Reward Performance Period"), subject to achieving an annual minimum net income target (the "Net Income Target") during each year of the Reward Performance Period.
-Each year, eligible LTR plan participants receive an individual target award opportunity ("Award Opportunity") for a new three-year Reward Performance Period (i.e., target award grant made in 2018 is for years 2018 through 2020).
-Compensation earned for growth in the financial measures over each Reward Performance Period is paid in cash in the year following the end of the respective Reward Performance Period, assuming the Net Income Target was achieved in the final year of the Reward Performance Period.
+The Company had a long-term reward ("LTR") compensation plan for certain key employees related to growth in certain financial measures over a three-year measurement period (the "Reward Performance Period"), subject to the terms of the plan.
+After December 31, 2020, no new awards will be granted under the LTR plan as future long-term awards will only be made under the 2020 Plan.

+Eligible LTR plan participants received an individual target award opportunity ("Award Opportunity") for a new threeyear Reward Performance Period (i.e., target award grant made in 2019 is for years 2019 through 2021).
+Compensation earned for growth in the financial measures over each Reward Performance Period is paid in cash in the year following the end of the respective Reward Performance Period, assuming the minimum net income target was achieved in the final year of the Reward Performance Period.
 Estimated compensation is recorded during each year of a Reward Performance Period ("accrued LTR Award Opportunities").
+At December 31, 2021, the Company has two open Reward Performance Periods that would be eligible for payment in 2022 and 2023.